ruby-next/ruby-next/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've added tests for this change
 - [ ] I've added a Changelog entry
-- [ ] I've updated a documentation
+- [ ] I've updated a documentation/SUPPORTED_FEATURES.md